armadillica/flamenco/README.md

 Warning: currently Flamenco is in beta stage, testing welcome!

+## Quick install with Docker
+You can test Flamenco in an easy and quick way using [Docker](https://www.docker.com/) images.

+Check out the `docker-compose-example.yml` as a base to set up your install.
+A more detailed guide on how to install Flamenco with Docker still needs to be written.
+Volunteers are welcome :)

 ## Developer installation

 In order to install Flamenco, we recommend to set up a Python virtual environment.